 Sao Nicolau is a very quiet, peaceful island with some stunning scenery.
 The island is one of the Barlavento (Windward) islands of the archipelago with an area of 388 km².
 São Nicolau is Portuguese for Saint Nicholas.
 Tourism is relatively undeveloped on this island and so it still retains a genuine unspoilt feel.
-It is a mountainous island with stunning scenery, some of the most impressive in the archipelago.
+It is a tranquil, mountainous island with some of the most impressive scenery in the archipelago.
 Settled since the 15th century, the island’s main economic activities are agriculture (coffee, oranges, beans, corn [maize]) and horse raising.
 The island has an airport at Preguiça.

 Tarrafal is one of the few places on the island where the beach is accessible for bathing.
 The beaches at Tarrafal are said to have healing powers, so don’t be too surprised if you see locals burying themselves in the sand!
 However, São Nicolau is probably not the first choice for people wishing for a beach holiday.
 Some of the coast is quite difficult to access.
 The rock formations at Carbeirinho are unusual and should not be missed.

 The low-key tourism on Sao Nicolau, is one of the attractions.
 There are bars and restaurants and most of the nightlife is centred on these.
 Festivals are celebrated on the island, these will include carnival just before the start of Lent and the Festa de São João in June.
 It is a great destination for hikers and mountain bikers.
 There are many walking trails around the island.
 Diving is available and give the opportunity to explore the abundance of marine life.